Tong-Ye-1159668/NuVote_Competitions_Service_WebApp-LincolnUni-2024-S2/README.md

-# Competition as a Service Platform for Conservation Groups
+# NuVote Competition as a Service Platform for Conservation Groups
 #### Submitted on 03 November 2024
 This repository contains a group project developed for the COMP 639 Studio Project during Semester 2 of my Master of Applied Computing studies at Lincoln University.
 Building upon our "NZ ___ of the Year" platform, this web application serves as a competition management service enabling conservation groups to create and manage their own "___ of the Year" competitions to promote environmental awareness and conservation efforts in New Zealand.